-How to choose the right web hosting for a website, is a conversation that I often have with my website customers and students.
-Since I started building websites years ago, I have used just about all the major web hosts at one time or another, either for my own sites or the ones that I was building, managing, or search engine optimizing for my customers.
+How to choose the right web hosting for a website is a conversation that I often have with my website clients and students.
+Since I started building websites back in 2009, I have used just about all the major web hosts at one time or another, either for my own sites or the ones that I was building, managing, or search engine optimizing for my customers.

 Important Factors For Choosing A Web Hosting Company